thugnificentve/alx-system_engineering-devops/0x02-shell_redirections/README.md

  0-hello_world  prints “Hello, World”, followed by a new line to the standard output.
- 1-confused_smiley displays a confused smiley
+ 1-confused_smiley displays a confused smiley 2-hellofile Displays the content of the /etc/passwd file.